Construction Claims Prevention and Resolution

 The successful project manager is an effective manager of contracts.
 From the owner’s point of view, this involves three basic steps:

-• Development of contract documents which provide a clear and nonconflicting basis for a contractor to assemble a bid.
-The contract documents must reflect the intent of the project in language that is unambiguous and provides a basis for a contractor to plan its means, methods and sequences.
+• Development of contract documents that provide a clear and nonconflicting basis for a contractor to assemble a bid.
+The contract documents must reflect the intent of the project in language that is unambiguous and provides a basis for a contractor to plan its means, methods, and sequences.
 Production of plans and specifications merely to satisfy owner goals of form and function is no longer the single objective.

 • Contract administration has taken on new meaning.
-It is not merely the enforcement of the terms and conditions but includes the use of the terms and conditions to adapt to the changing environment, ongoing contract interpretation and management of decisions necessary to keep the project moving forward.
+It is not merely the enforcement of the terms and conditions but includes the use of the terms and conditions to adapt to the changing environment, ongoing contract interpretation, and management of decisions necessary to keep the project moving forward.
 Both the contractor and the engineer have duties under the terms of the contract.

-The vast majority of claims are based on errors, omissions, conflicts and ambiguities in the contract documents and/or erroneous interpretation of those documents.
+The vast majority of claims are based on errors, omissions, conflicts, and ambiguities in the contract documents and/or erroneous interpretation of those documents.
 The engineer is in the middle of this process.
 No longer can claims be put off as an element to be resolved after the project is completed.
 The increasing exposure of the design professional makes it necessary for that design professional to take an active role in a claims prevention and mitigation program.

 The design professional plays a major role in a claims prevention program prior to award of the construction contract.
 After all, the documents prepared by the design professional are more often than not used as the basis for a claim.
 Design professionals are not perfect.
 There will be errors, omissions and conflicts.
 The secret of a successful claims prevention and mitigation program is to minimize those errors and omissions and then to respond positively and reasonably when an error and/or omission is uncovered.

 It is important to recognize what is not included in a claims prevention review.
 A claims prevention review does not look at better or less expensive ways to accomplish the objective.
 It does not address the technical adequacy of the solution.
-It does attempt to find and recommend elimination of potential causes of claims.
+It does attempt to find and recommend the elimination of potential causes of claims.

 The following questions during the claims prevention review help to evaluate contract documents: